Disability Services Bankstown

 The area is culturally diverse and claims to be the most ethnically diverse community in Australia.
 Multiculturalism flourishes in Bankstown; and more than 60 languages are spoken in the suburb.
 It features a large population of over 30 000 people; and the median age is 31 years.
 The area has suffered from high unemployment for a number of years.
 The high levels of new migrants and refugees into the suburb has placed pressure on the infrastructure to cope with their diverse issues such as disabilities and isolation as well as a higher percentage of people living below the poverty line than the Sydney metropolitan median.
 Bankstown disability services are one of those issues; and the Canterbury-Bankstown Council is currently reaching out to those with a disability to make their voice heard.

 Their Disability Inclusion Action Plan is designed to consult with the disabled community and their carers, before initiating action to improve services and accessibility for the disabled in the area.
 Disability Macarthur operate within the City of Bankstown and support an inclusive community.
 Our programs focus on the needs of the families living with disability.
-Respite programs for carers, allow these people to experience some much needed reconnection with their communities.
+Support programs for carers, allow these people to experience some much needed reconnection with their communities.
 Isolation is a common problem for these people, as they, most often, bear the responsibility of caring for their disabled family members alone.